Scoliopus: Description

 Scoliopus has two mottled leaves at its base and a long pedicel that, over time, bends and twists so that the fruit touches the ground.
 The flowers, which bloom in the late winter and early spring, are pale green or yellow when fresh, lined with narrow purple or dark brown veins, with wide, spreading sepals and narrower petals, three stamens, and a three-angled ovary.
 The flower's nectaries induce insects to enter and crawl around, with pollen generally deposited on the insect's back.
 Fungus gnats (Sciaridae and Mycetophilidae) are the principle pollinators of Scoliopus bigelovii.

 Botanist John Thomas Howell described S. bigelovii as thrusting "ill-scented flowers" from two tightly rolled leaves as soon as they sprout.
 By the time the leaves develop, "the first fruits are already well formed at the ends of elongate sprawling twisting pedicels."

 Species

 Two characteristics separating the species are the shade of the flower and the regions where they grow.
-S. bigelovii flowers are greenish; S. hallii flowers are grayish-yellow.
-S. bigelovii grows in California from San Luis Obispo County to Humboldt County.
-S. hallii grows in Oregon, often along streams, on the western slopes of the Cascades and in the state's coastal mountains, ranging from near Oregon's southern border to Tillamook County.